PiyushKalyanpy/GyanaGuru/README.md

 ![GitHub](https://img.shields.io/github/last-commit/PiyushKalyanpy/GyanaGuru)
 ![GitHub](https://img.shields.io/github/issues-pr-closed/PiyushKalyanpy/GyanaGuru)

-This repository contains the source code for the GyanaGuru website, an online learning platform that provides access to high-quality educational resources in a wide range of subjects.
+Gyanaguru website provides you an online learning platform that provides access to high-quality educational resources in a wide range of subjects.
+It offers a vast library of courses, interactive quizzes and exercises, gamification elements, and social features to encourage active participation and collaboration among learners.
+You can checkout our website [here](https://gyanaguru.vercel.app/)

 # Tech Stack Used